AndyCYao/StockFighter/README.md

 	best try so far.
 Reached NAV $205k before the instance time was up around 2506 secs 41 minutes

 To Do List:
+	Bug- the self.order got updated before the self.position_so_far did. so the BuySell had incorrect numbers to make decision with, causing losing games.

 	Done make sf.positionSoFar , cash, nav expected position in gamemaster private instance variables.
 	Done -make all the parameters for each class adjustable in the init of each class.